Johnny Reno

 Johnny Reno is a 1966 American Western film made by A. C. Lyles Productions and released by Paramount Pictures.
-It starred Dana Andrews and Jane Russell.
-It was directed by R. G. Springsteen, produced by A. C. Lyles, with a screenplay by Andrew Craddock, Steve Fisher and A.C.
+It starred Dana Andrews, Jane Russell, John Agar and Lon Chaney Jr. It was directed by R. G. Springsteen, produced by A. C. Lyles, with a screenplay by Andrew Craddock, Steve Fisher and A.C.
 Lyles.

 Plot

 U.S. Marshal Johnny Reno is on his way to the town of Stone Junction on personal business.
 As he rides through the desert, the fugitive Conners brothers see him and believe he is tracking them.
 They open fire on him from ambush.
 Reno is able to defeat the pair, wounding Joe and killing his brother Ed.
 He takes Joe into custody, retrieves Ed's body and rides with them for Stone Junction.
 On the way, Joe explains that a posse from the town has been after them, along with the local Native American tribe, led by Chief Little Bear.
 Encountering several warriors from the tribe, Reno refuses to turn over his prisoner and tells them to explain to Chief Little Bear that Reno, who he recognizes as a man of honor, swears to him that he will seek justice.